20 cheap things to do in Brisbane

 Whether you’re passionate about public art, architecture or WWII – you name it, the Brisbane Greeters can cover it in their various walking tours around the city.
 Each tour is like a treasure hunt and it won’t cost you a dime!

-COST: Free, so save your spendings for a bottle of water, a hat and a coffee at the end of the tour.
+COST: Free, so save your spendings for a coffee at the end of the tour.

 2. Set Sail on Moreton Bay